 Experience training, teaching, or presenting to a range of audiences (i.e.: students, professional colleagues, etc.).

 Experience with Microsoft Office Suite at an intermediate or better level, and experience with AV equipment (laptop, projector, etc.).

 A demonstrated interest in diversity, equity, and inclusion issues and intercultural intelligence/cultural humility work.Ability to exercise initiative, independent judgment, tact and diplomacy.

 Strong administrative, organizational, and problem solving skills, including excellent attention to detail and the ability to meet deadlines.

-Ability to adapt to changing demands and priorities and to develop and implement new tasks and initiatives.
+Ability to adapt to changing demands and priorities and to develop and implement note tasks and initiatives.

 Demonstrated ability to work effectively with individuals and groups from a variety of identities, cultures, backgrounds, ideologies, populations, including personal and social orientations (e.g. nationality, race, ethnicity, religion, gender, sexual orientation, ability, class, and other social identities).

 Ability to accomplish tasks autonomously as well as in collaboration with teams.

 Ability to work flexible hours, including occasional nights and weekends.

 Ability to set expectations and achieve results while contributing to the larger unit goals & mission.